stephenwilliams1990/token-exchange-dapp/README.md

 # Token Decentralised Exchange

 This project is a build of a decentralised order book exchange on the Ethereum network.
-The smart contract is launched on the Goerli network.
+The smart contract is launched on the Goerli test network.
 To see the finished product, it is deployed at https://token-exchange-dapp.vercel.app/.

 ## Available Scripts